anam-aj/edx/CS50p/pset9FinalProject/README.md

 ### Acknowledgment

 * #### CS50 Duck
     The duck has been a GREAT help!
-Saved a lot of time by helping in finding required libraries and helping with syntax usage.
-There by
+Saved a lot of time by helping in finding required libraries and helping with syntax usage, thus I could invest my time to focus more on core logic.